 Appendix A includes three Tables intended as quick references to assist in preparing and managing data during the S-57 to S-101 data conversion process:

-Table A-1 is a summary Table of the differences between the S-57 and S-101 data models.
+Table A-1 is a summary Table of the possible pre- or post-conversion work that may be required.
 This Table provides a quick reference for Data Producers to indicate, by S-57 Object class, where pre-or post-conversion manual Data Producer intervention may be required in accordance with the guidance included in the body of this document.

 Table A-2 highlights the differences between S-57 and S-101 in allowable enumerate lists for enumerate type attributes as applicable for the binding Object/Feature.
 The “allowable enumerate list” for S-57 enumerate type attributes is based on IHO Publication S-58 – ENC Validation Checks, Check 2000.
 This Table also indicates new enumerate values that have been included in S-101.